Volunteer sign up for April 27 Open House

 Be sure your aircraft have your AMA number on the outside.
 FAA number now required by FAA also but AMA is not policing this.

-Thanks again to Dennis for his assistance in us getting the new meeting place.
+Thanks again to Dennis Lord and airport manager Enrique for their assistance in us getting the new meeting place.

 Spring Open House Set for April 27